Updated:

 Determine the Sustainability of Project Oxygen

 Using the insight that Google workers were hired based on their passion for collaborative work renders null and void the argument that the Oxygen 8 initiative was created as a deliberate way of imposing a “carrot and stick” approach to developing exceptional managers.
-It is easy to assume that brilliant people at Google’s People Ops department were aware of the drawbacks in using the “reward and punishment” method for the purpose of behavioral modification (Wong, 2010).
+It is easy to assume that brilliant people at Google’s People Ops department were aware of the drawbacks of using the “reward and punishment” method for the purpose of behavioral modification (Wong, 2010).

-According to social psychologists, the “carrot and stick” approach has a limited effect and good only for motivating employees to accomplish short term goals (Ilegbusi, 2013).
+According to social psychologists, the “carrot and stick” approach has a limited effect and good only for motivating employees to accomplish short-term goals (Ilegbusi, 2013).
 In fact, social psychologists are in agreement that the use of the said framework for behavioral modification may be ineffective and counterproductive in a work environment that requires innovation (Ilegbusi, 2013).
 Nevertheless, it is prudent to test the sustainability of the project by closely monitoring the performance of all managers that went through the training program.

 Recommendations